lehins/scheduler/scheduler/README.md

 In the example above two workers will be created to handle the only two jobs that have been scheduled.
-Printing with `putStr` is not thread safe, so the output that you would get with above function is likely be interleaved:
+Printing with `putStr` is not thread safe, so the output that you would get with above function is likely to be interleaved:

 ```haskell
 λ> interleaveFooBar